MultiTable Mod-E Pro Electric L-Shaped Standing Desk Review

 The good news is an L-desk is inherently more stable than a two-legged desk so the light duty build of the Mod-E Pro so unless you have an inordinate amount of gear on top of your desk you shouldn’t worry too much about the load capacity.

 Like its other Asian-made competitors (Fully, UpLift) Multitable offers a 7 year warranty on mechanical parts and no warranty on the desktops.
 To learn more about how imported versus domestically manufactured desks compare check out our primer on the difference between American-made and Asian-made standing desks.
+For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.

 The Takeaway